slowbot/machining/README.md

 * Wrap inputs inside of labels

 ### Semantics
-* Section if a component level element
+* Section if a page level element
   * avoid nesting sections within an article
 * Article is a single unit of primary content
 * Aside is a supplementary page element